montyr75/da_bootcamp/courses/start_programming_with_dart/types/instructions.md

 This code causes DartPad to display an error, saying that you're mixing types.
 Because you've initialized `x` with an integer number value at the same time you declared it, Dart infers that `x` is supposed to hold integers from that point on.
 Now `x` is of type `int` instead of `dynamic`, even though it was declared with the generic keyword `var`.

 You can override Dart's inference by specifying that you want your variable to be dynamic.
-Try changing the declaration to look like this and see the error disappear:
+Try changing the declaration to use `dynamic` instead of `var` and see the error disappear:

 ```dart
 dynamic x = 5;